zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/obtain-compute-image-19c-installed/obtain-compute-image-19c-installed.md

 ## Introduction

-Use Resource Manager in Oracle Cloud Infrastructure (OCI) to quickly deploy a compute instance with the private `workshop-installed` image in Oracle Cloud Marketplace.
+Use Resource Manager in Oracle Cloud Infrastructure (OCI) to quickly deploy a compute instance with the private `workshop-installed` image from Oracle Cloud Marketplace.
 The image has Oracle Database 19c installed on it and noVNC, which provides an easy-to-use browser user interface.

 Begin by creating and applying a stack in Resource Manager.
 A stack is a collection of Oracle Cloud Infrastructure resources corresponding to a given Terraform configuration.
 A Terraform configuration is a set of one or more TF files written in HashiCorp Configuration Language (HCL) that specify the Oracle Cloud Infrastructure resources to create.
 The Terraform configuration that you use here loads a custom image stored in Oracle Cloud Marketplace and creates a virtual cloud network (VCN).
 After your compute instance is created, you can log into it via a browser, download the lab files, and start the database listeners.